globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 So what is the difference between MVI and MVL? <br>

+In our example, we are using property lenses to make the MVI pattern more similar to the classical MVVM pattern, where the view model is updated directly by the view. <br>
+This however is very different to the classical
+MVI design pattern, where the view model is updated solely by the "intent" layer. <br>
+So in that sense, the MVL design is also a bit of a hybrid between MVVM and MVI.

-Now after we have seen some example code in SwingTree, let's take a step back and again look at the theory behind it.
+But let's take a step back <br>
+and take a closer look at the theory behind MVI:
-The SwingTree based example code defined above is what we call Model-View-Lenses, a very close derivative of the Model-View-Intent architecture pattern, where we route the intent of the user directly to the view model through property lenses, instead of going through a separate intent layer. <br>

-But let's focus on the MVI pattern for a moment:

 MVI is a relatively new architecture pattern that is used a lot in Android development.
 It was inspired by [cycle.js](https://cycle.js.org/) by [André Medeiros (Staltz)](https://twitter.com/andrestaltz)